Chart Color Schemes

 Infrastructure

-San Remo has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+San Remo has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified one major project likely impacting this region: Lake Munmorah Shopping Centre Expansion, Waratah Super Battery, Charmhaven Master-Planned Housing Community, and Lake Haven Centre Redevelopment are key projects, with the following details focusing on those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a single project likely to impact this area: Lake Munmorah Shopping Centre Expansion, Waratah Super Battery, Charmhaven Master-Planned Housing Community, and Lake Haven Centre Redevelopment are key projects.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.